 The Ultimate Guide To Building A Granny Annexe In Your Back Garden

-If you are thinking about building a granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.
+If you are thinking about building a custom build on site granny annexe in your garden, this ultimate guide will help you get things right, and give you some of the best tips and ideas based on our extensive experience in the field over the last few years.

 We have successfully built Granny Annexes (not all for Grannies) & self-build homes in:-

 It has become our core business and has evolved very quickly from the traditional Swedish log cabin style mobile homes of a few years ago to modern, well insulated, stylish “mini homes” at the bottom of the garden.